ngcrawford/Intro_computational_programming_lectures/HW_01_bowtie2.md

 		brew tap homebrew/science
 		brew install bowtie2

 2. Make the `bowtie2` index.
-This will take a little while.

 		wget http://www.butterflygenome.org/sites/default/files/Hmel1-1_Release_20120601.tgz

 	- If you don't have `wget` installed use brew to install it.

+	- The file you downloaded it tarred and gziped.
+The internet will tell you how to decompress it.

 	<pre><code>bowtie2-build Hmel1-1_primaryScaffolds.fa Hmel1-1_primaryScaffolds</pre></code>

 	- This command makes the index that `bowtie2` uses to align the reads to the genome.
+This will take a little while.

 3. Align the test reads.
 You should run this from the directory that contains the `bowtie2` indices.